jreina/jreina.github.io/_posts/2022-10-28-lascon-badge-challenge-2022.markdown

 ### Phone number

 Searching for the phone number didn't turn up anything.
 Calling and texting did not produce anything of note either.
-The blurb of text reads:

 ### Summary